themanthan9/themanthan9/README.md

 	</a>
 	<br />
 	<br />
-	Also familir with UI software :
+	Also Familiar with UI Software :
 	<br />
 	<br />
 	<a href="https://www.figma.com/" target="_blank" rel="noreferrer">